brianlund/kmspass/README.md

 # kmspass

-Chef helper library that allows you to pass a base64 encrypted KMS secret and have a decrypted plaintext sting returned - if your in stance has the right permissions for the KMS key.
+Chef helper library that allows you to pass a base64 encrypted KMS secret and have a decrypted plaintext sting returned - if your instance has the right permissions for the KMS key.

 ## Usage